bosd/odoo-data-flow/docs/core_concepts.md

 A key strength of this library is its robust error handling, which ensures that a few bad records won't cause an entire import to fail.
 This is managed through a clever two-pass system.

-## The Smart Import Engine: Performance and Robustness
+## The Smart Import Engine: Performance, Robustness, and Caching

 A key strength of this library is its "smart" import engine, which is designed to maximize both speed and success rates.
-It automatically handles common issues like individual bad records in large batches and complex data relationships without requiring manual intervention.
+It automatically handles common issues like individual bad records, complex data relationships, and redundant data lookups without requiring manual intervention.

-This is managed through two core automatic strategies: the `load` -> `create` fallback and the two-pass strategy for relations.
+This is managed through several core automatic strategies:

 ### Tier 1: The `load` -> `create` Fallback for Robustness